Please Stop Saying These 15 Things at Sports Bars

 Yeah, this team is pretty good, but they have nothing on the 1960 roster

 You may be a really big fan of this team and have even memorized every player who played on the team during each year they won a championship.
 But while you're reliving the glory days and ignoring what's happening this season, everyone else is secretly (or not-so-secretly) telling you to shut up.
-Check out these annoying speaking habits you have, explained by science.
+These are the words and phrases smart people never use.

 I'll have the Caesar salad